Student Success Mentors

 Position, Roles, Responsibilities, and Requirements

-Lead the First Year Seminar Studio Hour
+• Leading the First Year Seminar Studio Hour

 • Implementing ePortfolio-based assignments and helping students utilize LaGuardia’s digital tools, e.g., Degree Audit.

-• Providing input and collaborating with faculty on Studio Hour content and activities.
+• Providing input and collaborating with faculty on Studio Hour content and activities

 • Documenting and reporting student progress and attendance to First Year Seminar faculty